 Dr. Paul J. Rosch, M.D., M.A., F.A.C.P

-Dr. Paul J. Rosch (June 30, 1927 – February 26, 2020) is Chairman Emeritus of the Board of The American Institute of Stress, Clinical Professor of Medicine and Psychiatry at New York Medical College, Honorary Vice President of the International Stress Management Association and Chair of its U.S. branch.
+Dr. Paul J. Rosch (June 30, 1927 – February 26, 2020) is Chairman Emeritus of the Board of The American Institute of Stress and served as Clinical Professor of Medicine and Psychiatry at New York Medical College, Honorary Vice President of the International Stress Management Association and Chair of its U.S. branch.
 He completed his internship and residency training at Johns Hopkins Hospital, and subsequently at the Walter Reed Army Hospital and Institute of Research, where he was Director of the Endocrine Section in the Department of Metabolism.
 He had a Fellowship at the Institute of Experimental Medicine and Surgery at the University of Montreal with Dr. Hans Selye, who originated the term “stress” as it is currently used, and has co-authored works with Dr. Selye as well as Dr. Flanders Dunbar, who introduced the term “psychosomatic” into American medicine.